 - unusual swiftness of action, regardless of his or her personal safety, in an attempt to save or protect human life.

-See the Medal of Valor site to learn more.
+Visit the Public Safety Officer Medal of Valor site to learn more.